 The Soaring Engine

 When I am not translating, I am flying gliders.
 I started gliding while at university in Germany and joined a new club pretty much immediately after moving to the UK.
 At the weekends I can often be found in the back of a two-seater as a volunteer instructor at my local gliding club.
 When not instructing I enjoy cross-country flying, in particular cross-country coaching and competition flying.
-I’ve had a top-ten placing in three Women’s World Gliding Championships, most recently in the Women’s Worlds at Lake Keepit, Australia, in January 2020.
+I have taken part in six international gliding competitions as a member of the British Team, culminating in winning a silver medal in a World Championship.

-On a rainy day during a Club Class National Championship we were both competing in, G Dale, himself a member of the British Gliding Team and 2019 Club Class Silver Medallist in the European Championship, and I got talking about a possible German translation of The Soaring Engine, a series of textbooks on cross-country gliding he has written – and in 2018 I finished the translation of the first volume.
+On a rainy day during a National Championship we were both competing in, G Dale, himself a silver medallist in a European Championship, and I got talking about a possible German translation of The Soaring Engine, a series of textbooks on cross-country gliding he has written – and in 2018 I finished the translation of the first volume.

 The Soaring Engine series explains how the sun, wind and terrain combine to produce rising air for the soaring pilot to exploit.